William W. Averell: Civil War

 After the capture of Fort Sumter, Lt.
-Averell made a risky solo journey across the country to the New Mexico Territory with a message to summon his old mounted rifle regiment to the East to join the fighting.
+Averell made a risky solo journey across the country to the Indian Territory with a message to summon his old mounted rifle regiment to the East to join the fighting.

 Averell first saw action at the First Battle of Bull Run while acting as assistant adjutant general to Brig.
 Gen. Andrew Porter.
 In August 1861, he was appointed colonel of the 3rd Pennsylvania Cavalry regiment, which he led through the Peninsula Campaign and the Seven Days Battles.
 Immediately after that campaign, on July 6, 1862, he was given command of the 1st Cavalry Brigade in the Army of the Potomac.
 He missed the Battle of Antietam and most of the Maryland Campaign as he recovered from a bout of malaria; this was known at the time as "Chickahominy Fever".

 As Confederate Maj.
 Gen. J.E.B.
 Stuart's cavalry rode around the Union Army and raided Chambersburg, Pennsylvania, Averell returned in time to lead his brigade in pursuit.
-President Abraham Lincoln appointed Averell a brigadier general of volunteers on September 26, 1862 to rank from that date.
+President Abraham Lincoln appointed Averell a brigadier general of volunteers on September 26, 1862, to rank from that date.
 Lincoln had to nominate Averell three times before the U.S. Senate confirmed the appointment on March 11, 1863.

 During the Battle of Fredericksburg, Averell commanded the Cavalry Brigade of the Center Grand Division of the Army of the Potomac.
 He ascended to division command—the 2nd division of the Cavalry Corps—on February 12, 1863.
 His division fought the Battle of Kelly's Ford on March 17, 1863, notable as the first engagement in which Union cavalrymen claimed victory against their Confederate counterparts.
 But the 2nd Division's reputation was diminished as it participated in Maj.
 Gen. George Stoneman's fruitless cavalry raid in the Battle of Chancellorsville six weeks later.
 On May 2, 1863, Union Army commander Maj.
 Gen. Joseph Hooker relieved Averell of his command due to his slow performance during the raid.
-Hooker sent an angry telegram to the War Department informing them that Averell "seems to have contented himself between April 29 and May 4 with having marched ...
-28 miles, meeting no enemy deserving of the name, and from that point reporting to me for instructions."
+Hooker subsequently sent a report to the Adjutant General that said: "General Averell's command numbered about 4,000 sabers and a light battery, a larger cavalry force than can be found in the rebel army between Fredericksburg and Richmond, and yet that officer seems to have contented himself between April 29th, and May 4th, with having marched through Culpeper to Rapidan, a distance of twenty-eight miles, meeting no enemy deserving the name, and from that point reporting to me for instructions."